 On Doing Them Anyway

 Before you go off to a tropical country, people give you all kinds of advice.
-Advice from doctors on how not to get sick, advice from your parents, advice from other travellers… there´s a load of things you should or should’t do.
+Advice from doctors on how not to get sick, advice from your parents, advice from other travelers… there’s a load of things you should or shouldn’t do.
 Of course, half of them you find yourself doing anyway–without exactly intending to break every rule in the book.

 The important thing to remember is not to get freaked out by the possibilities of something happening in a tropical country, but just to enjoy it while you’re there.
 After all, you could get mauled by a bear in Canada (not likely, but still…) Or hit by a car.
 Or die of cancer.
 At the same time, you can’t be too stupid.
 Don´t wander the streets of Recife at night, alone.
 Don’t drink the water from random taps.
 And so on.

 Obviously, I’ve found Brazil interesting so far.
 I apologize I haven´t had a chance to post more about it.
 We’ve been so busy!
 But I’ve enjoyed it so much that in fact, I have decided to stay here longer.
 Three weeks longer.
 Hopefully all continues to go well 🙂

 Note: I also apologize to all those blogs I’ve faithfully been following until these past couple weeks.
 It´s a bit tough to keep up from here!
 But I look forward to catching up and commenting when I get a chance.

 11 responses to “Things You Shouldn’t Do (In Brazil)”